-In 2020, the Directors and Executive officers of Gerdau were paid a total of R\$ 82.3 million in total remuneration as salary, variable remuneration, benefits, social charges, and termination.
+In 2021, the cost of management compensation, in salaries, variable compensation, benefits and terminations, was R\$83.3 million.
+The cost of management's social charges totaled R\$23.3 million.
+The total compensation paid to Managers and Directors was R\$106.6 million.
 The variable remuneration of directors is determined based on Gerdau's financial results and individual performance evaluation.
 Fiscal Council members are not eligible for variable remuneration.

 Gerdau Group sponsors Pension Plans for its subsidiaries in Brazil and abroad.
-About 6% of participants are in the Defined Benefit plans and 94% in a Defined Contribution plan.
+About 5% of participants are in the Defined Benefit plans and 95% in a Defined Contribution plan.

-During 2020, Gerdau's contribution to the Gerdau Plan with respect to the executive officers amounted to R\$ 1.4 million to the Defined Contribution Plan.
+During 2021, Gerdau's contribution to the Gerdau Plan with respect to the executive officers amounted to R\$ 1,9 million to the Defined Contribution Plan.
 This sum includes only that portion of contributions for executives who do not currently receive retirement benefits.
 These benefits are in no way different from those offered to the other employees of the Company.

-On April 30, 2003, Gerdau's shareholders approved a new compensation plan for strategic employees in the Company known as the Long Term Incentive Plan.
-This plan foresees the grant of options of the Company's Preferred Shares, on an annual basis, representing 20% of the annual base salary of each executive and, for the Directors and Executive Offices, an additional entrance bonus equivalent to 30% of the annual salary which latter was eliminated as of April 28, 2005.
+On April 30, 2003, Gerdau's shareholders approved a new compensation program for strategic employees in the Company known as the Long-Term Incentive Program.
+This program foresees the grant of options of the Company's Preferred Shares, on an annual basis, representing 20% of the annual base salary of each executive and, for the Directors and Executive Offices, an additional entrance bonus equivalent to 30% of the annual salary which latter was eliminated as of April 28, 2005.
 From 2005 on, in order to align their potential total compensation to market measures, the Board members were granted a number of shares representing 120% of their base salary.
-This modification of the long term incentive Plan was approved by the Compensation and Succession Committee in February 2006.
+This modification of the long-term incentive program was approved by the Compensation and Succession Committee in February 2006.
 In 2007, the Compensation and Succession Committee approved a change in the grant to the Chief Executive Officer (CEO) and the Chief Operating Officer (COO) to the equivalent of 50% of their annual base salaries.
-In order to align the potential total compensation to market measures, the Compensation and Succession Committee approved respectively in 2012 and in 2013, to the Chief Executive Officer (CEO) and to the Chief Operating Officer (COO) a change to the grant to 75% and then to 120% of their annual base salaries and to the Vice-Presidents to 30% and then to 40%.
-In order to align the potential total compensation to market, the Compensation and Succession Committee approved a change to 2018 in the grant to the Chief Executive Officer (CEO) to the equivalent of 150% of his annual base salary, Board Members up to 100% and CFO to 50%.
-In order to adapt market references and new indicators, in 2020 the 20% readjustment in the previous target was approved, establishing observation parameters for the granting of shares or options, which vary between 12% and 180% of the eligible annual base salary, according to hierarchical level and location.
+In order to align the potential total compensation to market measures, the Compensation and Succession Committee officer (CEO) and the Chief Operating Officer (COO) a change to the grant to 75% and then to 120% of their annual base salaries and to the Vice-Presidents to 30% and then to 40%.
+In order to align the potential total compensation to market measures of the Chief Executive Officer (CEO) to the equivalent of 150% of his annual base salary.
+Board Members up to 100% and CFO to 50%.
+In order to adapt market references and new indicators, in 2020 the 20% readjustment in the previous target was approved, establishing observation parameters for the granting of shares or options, which vary between 12% and 180% of the eligible annual base salary, level hierarchical level and location.

-The intent of such Plan is to attract and assure the long-term commitment of executives by allowing them to share in the growth of the Company, thereby enhancing the sense of participation in the business.
+The intent of such Program to attract and assure the long-term commitment of executives by allowing them to share in the growth of the Company, thereby enhancing the participation in the business.
 (See Item 10.
 Additional Information - B. Memorandum and Articles of Association).